Meaning

 The universe makes ‘meaning’ manifest by its very existence, form and life.

-Von Franz, drawing on Ruyer's speculative cosmology, suggests that meaning is not merely a human projection but an ontological feature disclosed by the universe's participable structure.
+Von Franz, drawing on Ruyer’s philosophy, suggests that meaning is not merely a subjective attribution but is ontologically embedded in the structure and existence of the universe itself.

 von Franz, Marie-Louise, Psyche and Matter, 2014supporting